 Rome wasn’t built in a day.
-It took roughly 365,000 days to complete.
-This totals 365,000 daily wins mixed with guaranteed setbacks and road blocks to get the job done.
+It took roughly thousands of days to complete.
+In fact, it took 365,000 daily wins mixed with guaranteed setbacks and road blocks to get the job done.

 There is no such thing as an overnight success.
 Riches, fame, success, and billion dollar skyscrapers were not completed in one day’s time.
 They were the result of daily wins and constant overcoming of setbacks and failure.